AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 Each team will be provided:

-- The prototype of the fresco;
+- The picture of the fresco;
-- The grid will have the colours and the number of the cube.
+- The grid will have the colours and the number of the cube printed.
 - A program that will let the user input the image of the fresco and select the id of the Rubik's cube (e.g: A1, B1, C1, etc.).
 The program will then return an image of the 3x3 Rubik's cube with the correct colours.

 <img src="../images/cli.png" style="height:150px">